Regina & District Food Bank

 About Regina & District Food Bank:

-Founded in 1983, Regina Food Bank (RFB) serves hungry people in Regina by providing programs and services directly and through partnerships in the areas of food provision, essential skills development and connections to community supports and opportunities.
-RFB’s hope is to inspire individuals and the community to work together to address hunger and sustain independence.
+Founded in 1983, Regina & District Food Bank (RFB) serves hungry people in Regina.
+It provides services directly and through partnerships to help with food supplies, skills development and connections to community supports.
+RFB strives to inspire individuals and the community to work together to address hunger and sustain independence.
 The charity reports that in Saskatchewan, more than one in ten households and 19% of children experience food insecurity.
-The charity operates three programs; Food Hampers, Non Food Reclamation, and Financial Literacy.
+The charity operates two programs: Food Hampers and Non-Food Reclamation.
+In F2023, it reports serving 92,619 individuals, a 31% increase compared with F2022.

 My anchor